babashka/nbb/README.md

 ```

 Note that when you require libraries from `node_modules` you might have to add
-the `--node-modules-dir=manual` argument.
+the `--node-modules-dir=auto` argument.
 See Deno issue
 [#30547](https://github.com/denoland/deno/issues/30547).

 ## Build